googleforgames/agones/examples/allocation-endpoint/README.md

 - The `namespace` is the game server namespace.
 - The `allocation_weight` is a value between 0 and 100, which sets the relative allocation rate a cluster receives compared to other clusters.
 By setting weight to zero, a cluster stops receiving allocation requests.

-`[GCR-IMAGE]` has a default set to `gcr.io/agones-images/allocation-endpoint-proxy:latest`.

 `[SERVICE-ACCOUNT-EMAIL]` is the service account to be granted access the Allocation Endpoint.
+You need to have [the service account created](https://cloud.google.com/iam/docs/creating-managing-service-accounts) before running terraform.

 ## Server